 - payments of New Style ESA are taken into account as unearned income in the Universal Credit assessment.
 The system automatically calculates the amended Universal Credit payments from the details held in 'Other Benefits' - Claimants will be awarded a Class 1 National Insurance credit even if the award of New Style ESA is nil. - Universal Credit conditionality applies and the work-related requirements are managed through a Universal Credit claimant commitment.
-Failure to comply with the claimant commitment could result in only the claimant's Universal Credit being sanctioned. - the claimant must accept a claimant commitment relating to New Style ESA and Universal Credit as this remains a condition of entitlement.
-Only one Claimant commitment is required and will be held on Universal Credit Service.
-As no conditionality or sanctions can be imposed through the New Style ESA claimant commitment, Universal Credit sanctions will apply instead for these claimants. - When both Universal Credit and New Style ESA are in payment, the same Work Capability Assessment is used.
+Failure to comply with the claimant commitment could result in only the claimant's Universal Credit being sanctioned. - The claimant must accept a claimant commitment relating to New Style ESA and Universal Credit as this remains a condition of entitlement.
+A claimant commitment is required for both the Universal Credit claim that is held on the Universal Credit system and the New Style ESA claimant commitment is saved in a local shared folder.
+As no conditionality or sanctions can be imposed through the New Style ESA claim, Universal Credit sanctions will apply instead for these claimants. - When both Universal Credit and New Style ESA are in payment, the same Work Capability Assessment is used.